aus-plant-phenomics-network/appn-schema/doc/appn_InputVariable.md

 # InputVariable
 [https://schema.plantphenomics.org.au/InputVariable](https://schema.plantphenomics.org.au/InputVariable)

-A Variable representing a quantity added to or removed from a set of ObservationUnits.
+A Variable (representation of a Trait using a defined Scale) modified for one or more ObservationUnits but with undefined resulting state.

 ![UML diagram for InputVariable](/ttl_uml/ttl_appn_InputVariable.png)